stevedatelier/Houdini-Simulations/README.md

 ```

 But what about rotation?
-Looking at the rivet parameters, it supports rotation, but only via @N and @up.
-At this point I realised I knew how to go from @N and @up to a matrix or quaternion, but not the other way.
+Looking at the rivet parameters, it supports rotation, but only via `@N` and `@up`.
+At this point I realised I knew how to go from `@N` and `@up` to a matrix or quaternion, but not the other way.
 After sleeping on it, realised its easier than I expected, and added this to my wrangle:

 ```
 matrix m = optransform('/obj/moving_cube');